onflow/flow/docs/content/support/flow-port/index.md

 #### Before You Start

  1. If you already have an existing Blocto Account, [navigate to this link](https://blocto.app.link/flow-distribution) to finish setting up your account to ensure tokens can be delivered to it.

- 2. If you do not have an existing Blocto Account, you have 2 different ways to create one: 1) Through Flow Port and 2) Through Blocto's mobile application.
+ 2. If you do not have an existing Blocto Account, you have 2 different ways to create one: a) Through Flow Port and b) Through Blocto's mobile application.
 Below are instructions of how to do this in Flow Port.

 #### Creating Account through Flow Port: Navigate to Flow Port

  1. Using Google Chrome, Navigate to [Flow Port](https://port.onflow.org/).

  2. Click on 'Sign Up'

  3. Click on Blocto.
-Please disable any ad blockers you have before logging in using Blocto:
+Please disable any ad blockers you have before logging in using Blocto

  4. Follow the user interface prompts to create a new Flow Account Address.

  5. After you create your account, you should be logged into Flow Port.
 You can now see your account address in Flow Port

 ### Ledger